ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 - Visitor
 - Context

-## Transformer
+### Transformer

-That transformer function is important because it provides context that happens to be needed to walk the AST.
-The transformer function is called for each file in the program, and it returns a function that is called for each node in the AST.
+That transformer function is important because it provides **context** that happens to be needed to walk the AST.

 As the name implies, the transformer function can transform the AST (the code) in any way you want.
-In this example, you're using it to enforce a rule, however, instead of throwing an error, you can transform the code to fix the error.
+In this example, you're using it to enforce a rule, however, instead of throwing an error, you can transform the code to **fix** the error (more in the next use case)

-_Slowlly read the code 🐢_
+### Visitor

+I hope you noticed the `visit` function 😁, Let's talk about it, it is a simpler version of what is called the Visitor Pattern.
+An essential part of how the TypeScript Compiler API works.
+Actually, you'll see that design pattern whenever you work with AST, Hey at least I did!

+A "visitor" is basically a function you define to be invoked for each node in the AST during the traversal.
+The function is called with the current node and has few return choices.

+- Return the node as is (no changes).
+- Return a new node of the same kind (otherwise might disrupt the AST) to replace it.
+- Return undefined to remove the node entirely.
+- Return a visitor `ts.visitEachChild(node, visit, context)` which will visit the node children if have.

+### Context

+The context -`TransformationContext`- is an object that contains information about the current transformation and has a few methods that you can use to perform various operations like `hoistFunctionDeclaration` and `startLexicalEnvironment`.
+You'll learn more about it in the next use case.

+## Use Case: Replace Function Expression With Function Declaration

+Same as the previous use case, but instead of throwing an error, you're going to transform function expression to function declaration.

 _[See how the AST for the function expression looks like](https://ts-ast-viewer.com/#code/DYUwLgBAhgJjEF4IDMCuA7AxmAlge3WjgDF0AKKALgnVQFsAjEAJwBoIHrbGWBKCAN4AoCKNHNwqZoSgQA1BwDcQgL5A)_